¿´Æ¬¿ñÈË

 The school serves a broad geographical catchment from Penkridge to the north and Stourbridge to the south.
 It reflects the diverse make-up of the area, both culturally and economically, helping it to maintain its position in the community and its strong relations with the wider city.
 Most pupils live locally, getting to school by foot, bus or being dropped off by parents.

-The site contains large sports pitches, a cricket square and an athletics track that are overlooked by many of the buildings.
-The junior and smart new infants’ schools are located adjacent to the main school building, just beyond the entrance for visitors to the senior school.
+The site contains large sports pitches, a cricket square and athletics track that are overlooked by many of the buildings.
+The junior and infants’ schools are located adjacent to the main school building, just beyond the entrance for visitors to the senior school.
 Pupils in Year 3 upwards share classrooms and facilities, and from Year 4 they share teachers, which greatly helps the transition from junior to senior.

 School Headmaster